jghalaei/MazeAdvanture/readme.md

 ### The MazeAdvanture library provides below requirements:

 - Produces the maze with any size.
 The maze always are square.
 - The library get the RoomTypes and their behaviours as a settings.
 So that it can be very flexible.
-The MazeIntegration class would need MazeSettings in their constructor. you can set it using setting file. a sample of the settings file is provided in the following.
+The MazeIntegration class would need MazeSettings in their constructor.
+You can eighter use the MazeSettings.Default or set it manually(e.g. using settings file). a sample of the settings file is provided in the following.
-- Although the maze is generated randomly, The maze is guaranteed to have atleast one solution to solve.
+- Although the maze is generated randomly, it is guaranteed to have atleast one solution to solve.
 Plase make sure at least one of room types are safe.
 - Room Types can have different behaviours.
 For now only Trap behaviours are implemented.
 However the library can be simply extended to support other kinds of behaviours.
 - A room can have none to many behaviuors.
 If the summary of probabilities are more than 1, the chances will be devided to the sum of the probabilites.
 - The MazeIntegration class Also contains **DrawMaze()**, which print the maze in console.
 It can give a better imagination of the produced maze for testing the library.